 Since this blog was posted, I’ve been in touch with many people, among them Capt.
 Colin Stevens of the BC Genealogical Society, war buff and military expert; Catherine Clement, curator of Chinatown through a wide lens; members of the Facebook Group Behind the Lines – SOE and the Clandestine War; and friends and family of Force 136 members.

-In July, Val Erde of Colouring the Past chose one of Dick’s photos to colour.
+In July, Val Erde chose one of Dick’s photos to colour.
 If you haven’t yet seen this, it is breathtaking.
 See Force 136 like you’ve never seen them – in living colour.

 It’s been quite a year.